-The sizes of the bands were estimated by comparing them with a 100 bp standard marker along with both parents.
+The sizes of the fragments were estimated by comparing them with a 100 bp standard marker along with both parents.
 The graphical representation of the foreground selection was done using the graphical genotypes software version GGT 2.0.
 The software GGT: Graphical Geno Typing V 2.0 is a software package that assists in the graphical representation of molecular marker data, which can assist in the process of selection and evaluation of plant material.
 This is integrated software for the representation of genotyping data.